mahedi195/Diabetes-prediction/README.md

 ## Prerequisites

-Before running the app, you need to have the following installed on your system:
+Before running the app, we need to have the following installed on your system:
 - **Docker**: For running the app in a containerized environment.

 ## Setup Instructions